Updates for our community about how we're continuing to work during the coronavirus outbreak

 Follow our updates for more information.
 If you have any questions or concerns, please address them to your supervisor and the Research Degrees Administration Team.

 It’s very important to us that we provide protection for our staff community and their families.
 As many staff as possible started to work from home from Monday 16 March.
-This means changes to how we work and communicate and we’ll provide guidance as you switch to teaching online and working remotely.
+This has meant changes to how we work and communicate and we'll continue to provide guidance as you adjust to teaching online and working remotely.

 In line with new government measures around staying at home, we ask you not to visit campus if you’re an external visitor.
 This includes any prospective students thinking about studying with us.